Apply for a licence

 Questions et réponses

-The fees for the various types of music uses are regulated in our tariffs.
+The exact fees for the different types of use are set forth in the official tariffs.